 The acupuncture treatment will take place in our community room.
 The treatment space is a quiet area – please talk sparingly and always in a whisper to avoid disturbing others.
-You can choose any available recliner, but please check with the acupuncturist before you select the last available table.
-Your treatment length is at most 1 hour.
-We encourage you to rest for at least 20-30 minutes, but you can rest longer if you prefer.
-Your practitioner will keep track of time and come over to remove your needles and end the session after 1 hour has elapsed.
+You can choose any available recliner or table, but please check with the acupuncturist before you select the last available table.
+Your treatment length is at most 45 minutes from the time the needles are set.
+Your practitioner will keep track of time and come over to remove your needles and end the session after 45 minutes have elapsed.

 During your follow-up visits, you will check in at the front desk and then head straight into our treatment space, settle into your recliner and prepare for your session.
 The acupuncturist will meet you there and check on your progress, ask relevant questions, insert your needles and leave you to rest.